Goat Milk Soap Making Workshop: A Hands-On Farm Class

 What happens in our goat milk soap making workshop?

 You spend a hands-on session making cold-process soap from start to pour, using milk from our goats.
 You meet the herd, get a full lye-safety overview, formulate a recipe, blend it, add natural color and botanicals, and pour into molds.
-It's a beginner class, all ages welcome.
-Nobody leaves empty-handed.
+It's beginner-friendly, no experience needed, and nobody leaves empty-handed.

-No experience needed, and nobody hands you a worksheet and calls it hands-on.
+Nobody hands you a worksheet and calls it hands-on.
 You do every step yourself, with one of us right at your elbow for the parts that matter.
 Nobody's rushing you.
 The actual work moves fast; the rest of the time is the goats, the smell of the kitchen, and watching a liquid decide to become soap.

 Where does the milk come from?
 Meet the goats

-That butterfat is the whole point.
-The fat and the natural sugars in goat milk are what give the finished bar its creamy lather and its mildness, which is most of why people go looking for goat-milk soap in the first place.
 Standing in the pasture first isn't a gimmick.
 It's the difference between a class about an ingredient and a class about an animal you just scratched behind the ears.
+You understand your bar a little better for having met the source of it.

 Cold process vs. melt-and-pour: why make soap from scratch?